k3ssdev/horizon-jpl-api-java/README.md

 5. Run the program using the command `python horizons.py`.
 6. The results will be displayed in the console.

-## Horizon API Documentation
+## Horizons API Documentation

-For more information on the Horizon API and available parameters, refer to the following documentation:
+For more information on the Horizons API and available parameters, refer to the following documentation:

-- [Horizon API Web Interface](https://ssd-api.jpl.nasa.gov/doc/horizons.html): This web interface provides an overview of the Horizon API, including available queries and parameters.
+- [Horizons API Web Interface](https://ssd-api.jpl.nasa.gov/doc/horizons.html): This web interface provides an overview of the Horizons API, including available queries and parameters.

-- [Horizon API Batch Interface](https://ssd-api.jpl.nasa.gov/doc/horizons_file.html): This batch interface documentation explains how to create an input file and customize the parameters for desired ephemeris results.
+- [Horizons API Batch Interface](https://ssd-api.jpl.nasa.gov/doc/horizons_file.html): This batch interface documentation explains how to create an input file and customize the parameters for desired ephemeris results.

-- [Horizon API Documentation](https://ssd-api.jpl.nasa.gov/doc/horizons.html): This documentation provides detailed information on the Horizon API, including available queries and parameters.
+- [Horizons API Documentation](https://ssd-api.jpl.nasa.gov/doc/horizons.html): This documentation provides detailed information on the Horizons API, including available queries and parameters.

 ## Contributing